ColoradoStark/API-For-MMORPG-Game/README.md

 # API For an Asynchronous MMORPG Game
 A very simple REST API using the Slim Framework for PHP that will return JSON objects.
+NOTE:  This API is fully functioning, but it does not yet have authentication security measures implemented.

 The code will: